-By default, a period ('.') separates the prefix from the method name, but you can use a different character by overriding the XMLRPC servers may be nested to arbitrary depths using this method.
+By default, a period ('.') separates the prefix from the method name, but you can use a different character by overriding the XMLRPC server.
+Separator data member in your base XML-RPC server.
+XML-RPC servers may be nested to arbitrary depths using this method.